Sherwood Award Frequently Asked Questions

 - Exceptional talent—The ability to capture the attention of the audience through pure skill and craft, a natural ability or aptitude in the selected field, translating passion and dedication into works of art, etc.

-There is no guarantee of employment, commission, or any future partnership with Center Theatre Group for the Sherwood Award winner.
-The relationship we are looking to establish is individually defined, but the Sherwood Award winner will be expected to participate in various events as a Center Theatre Group representative.
-Many of our Sherwood Award winners have gone on to work with us in various capacities, but there is no promise of employment within the parameters of the Sherwood Award.
+There is no guarantee of employment, commission, or any future partnership with Center Theatre Group for the Sherwood Award recipient.
+The relationship we are looking to establish is individually defined, but the Sherwood Award recipient will be expected to participate in various events as a Center Theatre Group representative.
+Many of our Sherwood Award recipients have gone on to work with Center Theatre Group in various capacities, but there is no promise of employment within the parameters of the Sherwood Award.

 Yes.
 Residents of Los Angeles County will be considered as long as they have produced a work in Los Angeles proper and/or directly surrounding areas (Santa Monica, Hollywood, West Hollywood, etc).
 We are looking for an artist who has lived and worked in Los Angeles for at least two years.

-We are looking for someone who has had at least two works produced in Los Angeles—or has designed or directed two works in Los Angeles.
-If you have not yet been produced in Los Angeles, we encourage you to wait to apply until after that happens.
+We are looking for someone who has had at least two works produced in the Los Angeles area (or has designed or directed two works in the Los Angeles area).
+If you have not yet been produced in the Los Angeles area, we encourage you to wait to apply until after that happens.

 Please email us at Sherwood@CTGLA.org and we will be happy to answer any questions that you have.